nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 * Requires a Google Account
 * Daily agenda emails are sent only at 5am of that day
 * No tutorial on all features, new users will not be able to use the hidden advanced features, e.g. Daily Agenda Emails, task, reminders (By Google Inbox)
-* Reminders from Google Inbox are shown only on the smartphones
+* Reminders from Google Inbox are shown only on the smartdates

 **Product #3: to-doist**